-As a final test, a real system was modelled by means of the proposed scheme.
+As a final test, a real process was modeled by means of the proposed scheme.
 A DC motor was selected, in order to have information enough to contrast the GA-P solution with a known model for the process (usually a first or second order dumped linear subsystem with a non-linear dead zone component).

 Experimental conditions were the same as in the preceding section.
-Table 1 contains the numerical validation errors for each experiment.
-From it, it can be concluded that the best result was found at experiment 10, shown in Fig. 6.
-Solution is close to a known model for the system: the search scheme is capable of capturing the most significant relationships in the data.
-This figure also includes a comparison between the motor and the model responses using a squared input signal.
-Observe that the behavior is correctly reproduced and the noise is smoothed as expected.
+Table 7(c) contains the numerical validation errors for each experiment.
+From it, it can be concluded that the best result was found at experiment 10, shown in figure 8(a).
+Solution is close to a known model for the system.
+It is capable of capturing the